vespperhq/vespper/TROUBLESHOOTING.md

 If they are correct, try to restart the `slackbot` service by running `docker compose up slackbot -d`.
 Sometimes users update `.env` but do not restart the service itself, which causing it to take out-dated variables.

+### `429: Too Many Requests`

+This error might appear in LiteLLM's logs.
+It's a bit misleading, and most of the times it means you don't have enough credits left.
+Go to your LLM provider (OpenAI, Anthropic, etc.) and check your credits.

 ### Environment variabels are out-dated

 If you use VSC Code, sometimes it loads environment variables from the `.env` file automatically.
 In most cases, it happens because of the python extension.
 In our `settings.json`, we set `"python.envFile": ""` which shoud prevent that.
 However, if that doesn't work, try to run the project from a separate terminal (not VS Code).